perhentian islands: paradise

 When we arrive in Kuala Besut we swiftly transfer to the boat to get to the island (70RM return, 40RM for PY Jr, and PY Jr Jr is free).
 We had heard that this was a bit of a thrill ride to complete the 30-40 minute journey and a traveller we met on the bus (who has done this trip many times) told us to ‘hold on tight’ as the engines started.

 She was right to do so.
 This was a nerve-jangling, spine-shaking whizz over the water, and the children were in raptures the whole way.
 They loved it.

-There are two main Perhentian Islands: Besar (‘big’) and Kecil (‘small’).
-They are regularly featured in the top ten of polls of the most beautiful islands in the world, and as we arrived at the jetty on our beach, we could see why.
+There are two main islands: Perhentian Besar (‘big’) and Perhentian Kecil (‘small’).
+They are regularly featured in the top ten of polls of the most beautiful islands in the world, and are popular dive locations.
+As we arrived at the jetty on our beach, we could see why.
 The water is crystal clear, and we walk to the beach, watching fish of all sizes and colours in the water underneath us.
 There are no roads on these islands, so one catches a water taxi to get around.

-Our hotel (Coral View Resort), has chalets right on the beach, but we are a few minutes walk away, up some stairs, in the forest.
+Our Perhentian island resort (Coral View, on Perhentian Besar), has chalets right on the beach, but we are a few minutes walk away, up some stairs, in the forest.
 The chalet is cosy, with wood panels and atmospheric lighting, though there’s no kettle.
 The walkways get slightly more worse for wear the further away you get from the beach front (expensive) chalets, but it’s all safe and fine.

 The Hotel, and the PERHENTIAN ISLANDS Wildlife